AOSSIE-Org/Info/GoogleSummerOfCode.md

 In addition to the rules, terms and conditions required by Google, AOSSIE also requires all mentors and contributors to abide to the guidelines and rules described below.

+## Application Form

+To apply for GSoC with AOSSIE, please fill our [GSoC Application Form](https://forms.gle/tV7xwJVVrCrqosvD7) and follow all the instructions there.

+Please read this whole file carefully before.

 ## AOSSIE Repos